 The Pro Torque Chassis Midfoot Shank helps you to stand, transform, and step off quickly.
 The stability you get from the Duralast rubber outsole with the herringbone trainer pattern is extraordinary.
 Lightweight, so there is no pull introduced to your legs, particularly when trying to serve.
 The padded tongue and the collar put your feet snuggled in the shoe and cushion the bridge of your foot.

-Adding to all of these characteristics good characteristics and a huge amount of adaptability, and you’ll get one of the best runner shoes for bad knees on the men’s market in 2020.
+Adding to all of these characteristics good characteristics and a huge amount of adaptability, and you’ll get one of the best runner shoes for knee pain on the men’s market.

 - Great traction